NanoComp/meep/doc/docs/FAQ.md

 ### How do I compute the time average of the harmonic fields?

 For a linear system, you can use a [ContinuousSource](Python_User_Interface.md#continuoussource) with `force_complex_fields=True` and time-step the fields until all transients have disappeared.
 Once the fields have reached steady state, the instantaneous intensity |E|<sup>2</sup>/2 or Poynting flux Re[E*xH]/2 is equivalent to the time average.
-An alternative to time-stepping, which may be more efficient, is the [frequency-domain solver](Python_User_Interface.md#frequency-domain-solver).
+If you don't use complex fields, then these are just the instantaneous values at a given time, and will oscillate.
+An alternative to time-stepping is the [frequency-domain solver](Python_User_Interface.md#frequency-domain-solver).

 ### How do I set up an oblique planewave source?